-This can be very frightening condition.
-If a patient with cold urticaria goes outside in this current bitter cold weather without gloves, a scarf and a ski mask, by the time they get indoors they may find the following things have happened:
+This can be a very frightening condition.
+If a patient with cold urticaria goes outside in this current bitter cold weather without gloves, a scarf, and a ski mask, by the time they get indoors they may find the following things have happened:

 - Their hands have swollen